awsdocs/amazon-connect-admin-guide/doc_source/tutorial1-add-permissions-for-bot.md

 # Step 2: Add permissions to Amazon Lex bot<a name="tutorial1-add-permissions-for-bot"></a>

-To use a bot in your contact flow, add it to your Amazon Connect instance\.
+To use a bot in your flow, add it to your Amazon Connect instance\.

 1. Open the [Amazon Connect console \(https://console\.aws\.amazon\.com/connect/\)\.](https://console.aws.amazon.com/connect/)